-- Although functionally extirpated from upstream habitats following completion of Cowlitz Falls Dam, Upper Cowlitz Subbasin Coho Salmon population genes were incorporated into the Lower Cowlitz Subbasin population, providing the founding stock for recovery. - Although the ESA framework identifies distinct Coho Salmon populations in the Cispus and Upper Cowlitz rivers, returning adults cannot be differentiated.
-Therefore, these populations are managed as a combined "Upper Cowlitz Subbasin" population. - Coho Salmon recovery efforts have focused transporting natural-origin Coho Salmon returning to Cowlitz Salmon Hatchery to the Upper Cowlitz Subbasin.
-Additionally, hatchery-origin adults from the Integrated Hatchery Program have been transported to the Upper Cowlitz Subbasin to supplement natural spawning and harvest opportunity.
+- Although functionally extirpated from upstream habitats following completion of Mossyrock Dam, Upper Cowlitz Subbasin Coho Salmon population genes were the basis for the Lower Cowlitz Subbasin population, which served as a genetic legacy and provided the founding stock for reintroduction. - Although the ESA framework identifies distinct Coho Salmon populations in the Cispus and Upper Cowlitz rivers, returning adults are not differentiated.
+Therefore, these populations are currently managed as a combined "Upper Cowlitz Subbasin" population. - Coho Salmon recovery efforts have focused on transporting hatchery-origin fish during Recolonization to re-establish natural spawning and production.
+Now, natural-origin fish are transported to continue to build the population. - Recent abundance of natural-origin adults transported to the Upper Cowlitz Subbasin has approached minimum viability abundance targets.
+However, ongoing releases of hatchery-origin adults from the Integrated Hatchery Program contribute to hatchery influence on the natural-origin population, as appropriate during Recolonization. - The Upper Cowlitz Subbasin Coho Salmon population is currently in the Recolonization phase of recovery, and over the period covered by this FHMP (beginning in February 2020), the focus will be on rebuilding abundance of the natural-origin population by maximizing the numbers of salmon spawning in nature. - Development of key criteria and an evaluation process is needed to determine when the Upper Cowlitz Subbasin Coho Salmon population has moved from the Recolonization phase of recovery into the Local Adaptation phase, and to determine the commensurate management actions that will affect. - In the near term, Tacoma Power and the FTC will develop a Transition Plan to move to a single Integrated Hatchery Program derived from Upper Cowlitz Subbasin broodstock that meets all program supplementation and harvest needs.
+This single, Upper Cowlitz Subbasin Integrated Hatchery Program will encompass all hatchery production from the current Lower Cowlitz Subbasin (Segregated) and Upper Cowlitz Subbasin (Integrated) hatchery programs, with an annual production target of 2.2 million yearling smolts.
+The Transition Plan for Coho Salmon will be developed within 2 years of completion of this FHMP.
+As an interim strategy and until the Transition Plan is developed, Tacoma Power and the FTC will operate the programs as they were operated in 2019.

-- Recent abundance of natural-origin adults transported to the Upper Cowlitz Subbasin has approached abundance targets.
-However, ongoing releases of hatchery-origin adults from the Integrated Hatchery Program contribute to hatchery influence on the natural-origin population. - The Upper Cowlitz Subbasin Coho Salmon population is currently in the Recolonization phase of recovery, and over the period covered by this FHMP (beginning in February 2020), the focus will be on rebuilding abundance of the natural-origin population by maximizing the numbers of salmon spawning in nature. - During the period covered by this FHMP, we will produce 2.2 million smolts from the Upper Cowlitz Subbasin Integrated Hatchery Program and continue to release mature hatchery-origin salmon from this program upstream of Cowlitz Falls Dam.
-As downstream fish passage survival is improved and increasing numbers of natural-origin adults return, we will reduce the number of hatchery-origin salmon released upstream of Cowlitz Falls Dam to reduce hatchery influence on the natural-origin population. - In the near-term (i.e., the period covered by this FHMP), we will: - Develop a plan and transition strategy to move to a single Integrated Hatchery Program derived from the Upper Cowlitz Subbasin that meets all program supplementation and harvest needs.
-This single, Upper Cowlitz Subbasin program will encompass all hatchery production from the current Lower Cowlitz Subbasin (Segregated) and Upper Cowlitz Subbasin (Integrated) hatchery programs. - Maintain flexibility to increase production within FERC licensing and ESA constraints; additional returning hatchery adults will require increased harvest management in order to manage for high return years. - o Develop goals that take into account integrated vs. segregated SARs. - Develop a transition plan and begin marking natural-origin smolts at Mayfield Dam (instead of Cowlitz Falls Dam) in the next 2 years. - Define the disposition of surplus salmon and management strategies for high and low return years. - Develop a strategy for Upper Cowlitz Subbasin planting for successful natural-origin spawning and hatchery-origin harvest opportunity. - In the long-term, we have goals of: - Adult abundance of >4,000 natural-origin salmon spawning in nature. - o pHOS <0.3 (HSRG 2009). - pNOB more than two times pHOS, such that PNI ≥0.67 - Harvestable population of Coho Salmon.
+• This (2020) FHMP includes a Summary of Data Gaps and Potential Future Monitoring Needs, presented as Appendix C. The summary matrix clearly identifies baseline and directed monitoring data gaps that will require consideration for prioritization during this FHMP period.
+The summary matrix is intended as a working tool to help identify critical data needs required for tracking recovery metrics and management decisions during each recovery phase during this FHMP period, the results of which will require incorporation into a consolidated database and summarization into the Big Table Dataset.